samuelim01/tp/docs/UserGuide.md

 * `INDEX` must be a positive integer. (e.g. 1, 2, 3…)
 * Specifying an empty parameter (e.g. `p/`) will delete the parameter's value from the guest.
-* An edit command requires at least 1 parameter.
+* At least one parameter must be specified in an edit command.

 Refer to the [Appendix](#10-appendix-acceptable-values-for-parameters) for more details on the acceptable values for the parameters.